axonivy/neo/README.md

-# Axon Ivy Neo Designer (Prototype)
+# Axon Ivy NEO Designer

-This repo contains the prototype of the Axon Ivy low-code Designer (code name Neo).
+This repo contains the beta version of the Axon Ivy low-code Designer called Axon Ivy NEO Designer.
 It uses Remix in SPA mode for the UI.

 ## Setup